mtodat/ms-bfs/README.md

+# About

-This is the experimental framework to evaluate the MS-BFS agorithm proposed in the VLDB 2015 paper "The More the Merrier: Efficient Multi-Source Graph Traversal" and its related work.
+This is the experimental framework used to evaluate the **MS-BFS** algorithm (proposed in the VLDB 2015 paper "The More the Merrier: Efficient Multi-Source Graph Traversal") and its related work.

 The code computes the top-k closeness centrality values for the vertices in a given graph using different BFS algorithms.